SATWANT DEOL: PRINCIPAL

 Keith gained his MBA at Henley Business School after 17 years of commercial and start-up experience.
 He is Programme Director for the MSc Entrepreneurship Programme at Henley Business School, UK.
 Keith has integrated his business and academic knowledge to create and deliver entrepreneurial development programmes for the University of the Sunshine Coast, Queensland (HE), the Peter Jones National Enterprise Academy (FE/16-19)-UK, Henley Centre for Entrepreneurship (HE), Cotrugli Business School – Croatia (Executive Education).
 Keith's areas of expertise are educational strategic design and curriculum planning, programme direction involving chair of internal quality committees, cross cultural facilitation, consultancy, and initiation and project management of new ventures.

-Keith was an Independent member of the Corporation until he stepped down in July 2016 and is now is an associate governor on the Quality Standards and Planning Committee.
+Keith has stepped down from the main board and is now an associate governor on the Quality, Standards and Planning Committee.

 Charles is a highly experienced chartered accountant and business adviser.
 He qualified with KPMG and worked in a variety of audit and financial management assignments before moving to Europe with Price Waterhouse Coopers where he was responsible for due diligence and M&A work across a number of industries and territories.
 After working in industry for 10 years he set up his own practice and now specialises in providing financial solutions to growing and challenged businesses including cash, profitability and financing issues.
 In 2003 he developed the award winning Accounting Services Online especially for the SME market.
 Charles' passion is to help businesses achieve their targets - he is a former rowing Olympic Medallist.